UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

 pmf rather than the binomial pmf.
     iii.
 Discuss the difference between the two methods. iv.
 Which would you recommend, and why?
-If you would recommend one method over the other in some circumstances but not in other circumstances, explain why.
+If you would recommend one method over the other in some circumstances but not in others, explain why.

 Think of this project as a scenario where your team are developers and maintainers of `permute`.